MinAungHtun/Community-marketing-Customer-Behaviour-Tracking--Beta-/README.md

 Scripts are usable
 You need to add hashing algorithm for password
-Test scripts are for learning and theoretical purposes only
+Test scripts are for learning and theoretical purposes only These are also not protected against SQL injection and cross site scripting